jinomanojjohn/jinomanojjohn/README.md

 UI Designer & Web Developer
 ---------------------------

-I've been learning coding for 5 years.
-I started my journey with C++ language.
-Gradually I became acquainted with Python, C, Git, Java Script.
-I perform Designing, not limited to UI.
-I am proficient in creating wireframes and prototypes for Android Applications and Websites.
+I'm a self-taught developer with 5+ years of experience in coding.
+I started my journey with C++ and gradually became acquainted with Python, C, Git, and JavaScript.
+I enjoy designing, with a focus on UI, and I'm proficient in creating wireframes and prototypes for Android applications and websites.

 * 🌍  I'm based in Kerala, India
 * ✉️  You can contact me at [jinomanoj3@gmail.com](mailto:jinomanoj3@gmail.com)
-* 🧠  I'm learning Flutter, Python Flask
+* 🧠  I'm learning Flutter and Python Flask
 * 🤝  I'm open to collaborating on Front-End Designing
 * 🧠  Some of my Live Projects:-
   * [DigifyGarden](https://www.digifygarden.com/)